TABLE OF CONTENTS

 2. Unsustainable diet

-Foods like meat and fish are not very sustainable as they need lots of water and other resources to process hence, raising the point that paleo diet plans are not sustainable as change is inevitable to one’s being.
+Foods like meat and fish are not very sustainable as they need lots of water and other resources to process hence, raising the point that paleo diet Chart are not sustainable as change is inevitable to one’s being.

 3. Restriction of cereals